conorbmurphy/galvanizereference/README.md

         Y = β0 + β1X1 + β2X2 + ··· + βpXp + ε

 While univariate regression uses ordinary least squares to predict the coefficents, multivariate regression uses multiple least squares streamlined with matrix algebra.

+### Logistic Regression

+**Gradient ascent** is built on the idea that if we want to find the maximum point on a function, the best way to move is in the direction of the gradient.
+Gradient descent is the same function except our formula subtracts as to minimize a function.

 ---